Welcome to the

 Phonics and Literacy

-A big focus within the EYFS is having a clear understanding of numbers 0-20 and beyond.
-We are supporting the children to count, recognise, match number to quantity, order and write these numbers effortlessly.
+A big focus within the EYFS is having a deep understanding of number.
+We are supporting the children to count, recognise, match number to quantity and order numbers effortlessly.
+Recognising quantities without counting; known as subitising and automatically recalling number bonds to 5 and then 10, are also steps within our curriclum to enable the children to gain that deeper understanding of number.

 In the EYFS the children access the outside area on a daily basis.
 This is achieved through 'freeflow' where the children have the opportunity to move freely throughout the FS classrooms, conservatory and outside area.